-Many are familiar with essential oils for aromatherapy, but a CPTG oil goes far beyond that, promoting good health.
-Did you know that there are essential oils for dogs & cats?
+Many are familiar with essential oils for aromatherapy, but a therapeutic quality essential oil that has been certified for purity goes far beyond that.
+Did you know that essential oils work great for dogs, horses and there are even some for cats?
 It’s true!
-I find it so exciting to see an animal respond to essential oils, because as an animal, they have no idea how the oils are to affect them and when we as there humans see the desired effect actually happening, you know it is working and that is so exciting!
+I find it so exciting to see an animal respond to essential oils, because as an animal, they have no idea how the oils are to affect them.
+When you see the desired effect actually happening, you know it is working and that is so exciting!

-I have also been using essential oils on my two very tiny toy fox terriers, weighing about 11 lbs together.
-They are both seniors and are having many senior doggie issues.
-The older one Misty who is 15 has always been very skiddish & a generally timid dog.
-But as she has gotten older it seems to just get worse, to the point she runs when we want to hold her and cowers when you try to pet her.
-Not sure why, she has never been hurt.
-About 5 months ago I started using Frankincense on her primarily for joint pain, but then there was these awesome effect that we weren’t really expecting.
-It seemed to calm her skiddish behaviors.
-It was immediately noticeable.
-She is very active and runs up and down the stairs all day long even jumping several steps lately and she can almost jump all by herself onto our bed, keeping in mind she only weighs 6 lbs!
-That might be like us trying to jump onto the roof of our house.
+I used essential oils on my two very tiny toy fox terriers, weighing about 11 lbs together.
+They were both seniors and had many senior doggie issues.
+The older one Misty has always been very skiddish & a generally timid dog.
+As she has gotten older it seems to just get worse, to the point she runs when we want to hold her and cowers when you try to pet her.

-Bottom line, I only gave Shadow that prescription for about 2 days, because it was clear that everything I needed to help her feel better was right there in my box of essential oils.
-I should have known!
-I still struggled with a way to give my tiny dogs an appropriate amount of oils for them and I eventually landed on this.
-I simply put a little water in an extra oils bottle with a few drops of my desired essential oils.
+I did struggle with a way to give my tiny dogs an appropriate amount of oils for their size and I eventually landed on this.
+I simply put a little water in an extra EO bottle with a few drops of my desired essential oils.
 I use alkaline water because it breaks the oils up into smaller particles that remain suspended in the water for a longer period of time.
 With each meal I just add 2-3 drops to their raw food and mix it up.
-They love the raw food so much they just wolf down the oils no matter what I put in there.
+They love the raw food so much they just wolf down even with the oils, no matter what I put in there.

-Essential oils can be used on cats as well.
+Some essential oils can be used on cats as well.
 I don’t have any kitties so do not personally have any experiences.
 I do know that cats do NOT filter as quickly as humans and dogs, so you must be careful.
 There are also oils that you would not want to use on your cat, so be sure to do your research.
-Look up Sky Patterson, the Dog Oiler, she always has great advice.
-If you have experience with using essential oils on your cat, please share them here.

 Current average ratings.